 Aloe vera has been used as a herbal medicine for thousands of years.
 Its fleshy leaves contain a gel-like substance that cools and soothes sunburned skin.
 The leaves are also known for their moisturizing effect, which prevents further damage.

+If you’re tending your own garden, consider planting some aloe vera.
 You can cut the plant’s leaves, take the gel and apply it directly to your sunburnt skin.
 If you don’t have access to the plant itself, don’t worry, there are lots of commercially prepared aloe vera gels that can be used to treat sunburns.